turbo-sim/thermopt/_sources/index.rst

 Welcome to thermopt's documentation!
 =====================================

-.. module:: thermopt
-   :synopsis: A Python package for the modeling and optimization of thermodynamic cycles.

 ``ThermoOpt`` is a Python package for the modeling and optimization of thermodynamic cycles.

 Thermodynamic properties are computed using the CoolProp library.